OIDA Symposium—Day 1: Health Journalism, Law and Policy

 Join the Hopkins team behind the Opioid Industry Documents Archive (OIDA) at a 3-day online symposium exploring OIDA’s value in addressing fundamental questions of importance to health policy experts, archivists and historians.

-This group of experts will explore how laws and policies are being developed to prevent further harms from the opioid crisis, and the critical role of document disclosure as a means to improve public health.
+This group of experts will discuss the role of journalism and storytelling in the development of laws and policies designed to prevent further harms from the opioid crisis, and the critical role of document disclosure as a means to improve public health.

 OIDA was launched by UCSF and Johns Hopkins in March 2021 as a free public resource.
 The digital repository includes publicly disclosed documents arising from litigation brought against opioid manufacturers, distributors, pharmacies and consultants by local and state governments and tribal communities.
 Read more

-The Hopkins team includes faculty and staff from the schools of Public Health, Medicine, Nursing, and Engineering, the Welch Medical Library, and the Sheridan Llibraries' Digital Research and Curation Center.
+The Hopkins team includes faculty and staff from the schools of Public Health, Medicine, Nursing, and Engineering, the Welch Medical Library, and the Sheridan Libraries' Digital Research and Curation Center.